Comandanta Esther: Political participation

 Comandanta Esther became known for her role as the spokesperson relaying the official message from the Clandestine Revolutionary Indigenous Committee (CCRI) of the Zapatista Army of National Liberation in the Congress of the Union, located in the Legislative Palace of San Lázaro on March 28, 2001.
 Her position as an EZLN representative brought much attention to the speech because up until that point, Subcomandante Marcos had been the only and main spokesperson that represented the organization.

 Her speech was broadcast live on all Mexican television channels and was additionally published on March 29 under the Profile segment of La Jornada, a Mexican newspaper.
 The published piece reported that the Commission for Concord and Pacification (Cocopa) needed to recognize the need for indigenous rights, especially rights for indigenous women, since their demographic faced much more gendered targeted violence, have less reproductive and health rights along with employment opportunities and freedom of expression.

 In her Congress of the Union speech she is recorded saying, "That is how we Zapatistas want Mexico to be.
-One where indigenous people will be indignous and Mexican, one where respect for difference is balanced with respect for what makes us equals.
-One where difference is not a reason for death, jail, persecution, mockery, jumiliation, racism.
+One where indigenous people will be indigenous and Mexican, one where respect for difference is balanced with respect for what makes us equals.
+One where difference is not a reason for death, jail, persecution, mockery, humiliation, racism.
 On where, always, formed by differences, ours is a sovereign and independent nation." which ultimately summed up the sentiment of the EZLN at the time.

 Although Comandanta Esther's involvement in the March 28, 2001, speech to the Congress of the Union is the most well-known speech, she is also recognized for her work as a speaker during International Women’s Day in Chiapas on March 8 of the same year.
 She presented the need of women solidarity and unity:

 “To women throughout the country, we tell them to fight together.
 We have to fight more because as indigenous we are triply despised.
 As an indigenous woman, as a woman and as a poor woman.
 But women who are not indigenous also suffer, that is why we are going to invite them all to fight so that we no longer suffer.
 It is not true that women do not know, that nothing else is useful to be at home, that not only happens in indigenous communities but also in cities."

 Additionally, she also recounted the difficulties that she and other women have had in order to participants in politics:

 "At first, it was really difficult for me, the men did not understand, although I always explained to them that it is necessary to fight so that we are not all the time starving.
 Men did not suit them, they say women were only good for having children and they should take care…”

 Comandanta Esther also participated as a speaker in following events during the year 2001: